-“Conventional imaging methods show the organ and blockages, but this method allows you to see how the small intestine operates in real time,” said corresponding author Jonathan Lovell, PhD, UB assistant professor of biomedical engineering.
+“Conventional imaging methods show the organ and blockages, but this method allows you to see how the small intestine operates in real time,” said corresponding author Jonathan Lovell, PhD, assistant professor in the Department of Biomedical Engineering, a joint program between UB’s School of Engineering and Applied Sciences and the School of Medicine and Biomedical Sciences.
 “Better imaging will improve our understanding of these diseases and allow doctors to more effectively care for people suffering from them.”

 The average human small intestine is roughly 23 feet long and 1 inch thick.
 Sandwiched between the stomach and large intestine, it is where much of the digestion and absorption of food takes place.
 It is also where symptoms of irritable bowel syndrome, celiac disease, Crohn’s disease and other gastrointestinal illnesses occur.